 Neurotherapy, also known as neurofeedback, is a form of therapy that assesses a person’s brainwave activity.
 It helps individuals learn how to change their brain’s activity and improve their self-regulation.
-The treatment, also known as EEG (electroencephalogram) biofeedback, uses a computer-based system to map a person’s brain waves.
+This treatment method, also known as electroencephalogram (EEG) biofeedback, uses a computer-based system to map a person’s brain waves.
 The monitoring method non-invasively records electrical activity on the scalp.
 The mapped brain waves are then paired with signals (visual or audio) used to retrain the brain.

 How Does Neurotherapy Work?

 Though the therapy looks like a computer game, it helps people change the patterns in their minds.
 They learn to regulate and improve their brain function by playing and responding to positive feedback.
-By improving brain function, individuals respond better to overwhelming emotions, stress, and develop a clearer mindset.
-Over time the process can help people alleviate various neurological and mental health disorders like addiction.
+By improving brain function, individuals respond better to overwhelming emotions and stress and develop a clearer mindset.
+Over time, the process can help people alleviate various neurological and mental health disorders like addiction.

 Neurotherapy/Neurofeedback And Addiction